MLeidel/CodeScriber/CSdoc.md

 To bookmark a line of code use **Ctrl-Click in the "gutter"** (where the line numbers are)
 To travel through the bookmarks use **F3**.
 To clear all bookmarks use **Shift-F3**.

 ---

+## AI coding query

+**Setup**
+The advent of AI chat completion engines has definitely changed the art of computer programming.
+This implementation requires an OpenAI API [key](https://platform.openai.com/api-keys "OpenAI").
+Set up your key as a system environment variable and then put the variable name in the _options.ini_ file, like _openai=MYKEY_.
+The OpenAI model must also appear in the _options.ini_ file, like _model=GPT-4o_.
+**Prompt and Query**
+To run an AI query open a "New" tab and construct your prompt.
+When finished hit Ctrl-G.
+In a few seconds your response will fill the page.

+---

+## Spell Check

+To spell check some text first select the text.
+Then hit Ctrl-Alt-S. You will get a list of miss-spelled words and possible corrections.

+---
 ## options.ini